tijmenvangulik/Ergometerspace/TeamRowing.md

 1. Open the app: https://ergometer-space.org/#
 2. Open the menu and go to Enter room
-3. Select the race from the first drop down
+3. Select the room/race from the first drop down
 4. Choose “as team rower” from the second
 5. Type in the room password
 6. Type in you own user name